I've been a fan of Gordon Ramsay since he started his television career with 'Boiling Point.' He has been a star ever since.

 Michael Jordan Had Numerous Accolades

-There have been many great players through the league's history, but very few could hold a candle to Michael's accomplishments.
+There have been many great players throughout the league's history, but very few could hold a candle to Michael's accomplishments.

 Jordan was a dominant scorer and was a 10-time scoring champion.
 He currently sits at fifth all time on the scoring list.